ArafatRama/Udacity-DataScience/README.md

 * [numpy](http://www.numpy.org/) - One of the libraries used for this.
 * [time](https://docs.python.org/2/library/time.html) - One of the libraries used for this.

+# To use:
+* Clone This Repo
+* Make sure you have Python downloaded
+* Download Pandas in cmd: pip install pandas
+* run in local project cmd: python bikeshare_2.py

 # Author

  * [Rama Arafat].